zikunz/tp/docs/UserGuide.md

 #### Showing the order list: `orders list`

-Display all recorded orders in the system.
+* Display all recorded orders in the system.

-Format: `orders list`
+* Format: `orders list`

-Example: `orders list`

-Expected Output:
+* Expected Output:

 ```
 Here are the list of orders.